Validate transactions and matchers

 To learn more about transaction types and their values, see DSL in the API docs.

-1. Edit the HTTP request.
+1. Edit the request definition.

-2. Click Test request.
+2. Click Test Request.

 The Response preview appears on the right side.